 How do I find a stock to trade? +

-Three good starting points: (1) News → Movers shows today's biggest % gainers and losers with a grade attached, (2) News → Trade radar shows 52-week breakouts/breakdowns and unusual-volume names, (3) Grading ranks the whole scanner universe by setup quality.
-Click any ticker to open the deep-dive page with chart, levels, and recent news.
+Three good doors in: (1) News → Movers shows today's biggest gainers and losers with a grade attached, (2) Grading ranks the whole scanned universe by setup quality, (3) the Screener lets you filter the full coverage grid yourself.
+Click any ticker for the deep-dive page — chart, levels, valuation, and recent news in one place.

 Why pay attention to volume? +

 Volume confirms (or disconfirms) the move.
-A breakout on 3× average volume is institutional buying.
-A breakout on average volume often gets faded by Day 2.
-Unusual volume + a grade upgrade is one of the strongest combinations on the site.
+A breakout on 3× average volume is real institutional buying; a breakout on average volume often fades by day two.
+Unusual volume plus a grade upgrade is one of the strongest combinations on the site.

 Options & calculators